ladace/Darwinism/README.md

+# Darwinism

+This is a auxiliary tool on Darwin Robot developed by Room301, enabling people to adjust parameters via web pages and control the robot.
+Our work is based on the official framework 1.1.

+## Usage

+Put the directory under `/darwin/Linux/project/`.

+* The HTTP server is under the folder `server`.
+To run the server, input `sudo ./server`.
+Visit port 80 (default) via browsers and have fun.
+The IP is `192.168.1.100` normally.

+## Docs

 ### Server

 #### URLs

+##### Control

  * `/behav/rest` Let him rest.
  * `/behav/walk?motion=<id>` The parameter is optional.
 The 'motion' parameter &lt;id&gt; is a number 0~7, specifying how the robot walks, forward or backward, or turning around. **TODO** change the 'motion' parameter into string.
  * `/behav/stop-walk` Stop walking.
  * `/behav/action?id=<id>` Play an action on the robot. &lt;id&gt; is a number specifying the action page to be played.

+##### Walk Tuning

  * `/walk/set-param?param=<name>&value=<v>` Set the parameter of `WalkingManager`. &lt;v&gt; must be a float number.
  * `/walk/get-param?param=<name>` Get the parameter of `WalkingManager`.
 The response will be a float number. &lt;param&gt; is a string in the following list:
      - `X-OFFSET`